 Colvig Silver Camps is a coed, residential summer camp located near Durango, CO.
 If offers a strong mix of traditional camp programs and wilderness trips to campers 7-17 years old.
 The camp's philosophy is environmentally oriented and non-competitive, and its choice-based format is designed to develop self-esteem, leadership skills, responsibility, and teamwork.
 Above all, campers and staff members should expect a summer of fun and adventure.
 All employees of Colvig Silver Camps must be CPR and First Aid certified, have experience working with children and a strong desire to learn new skills.
 Summer employment includes room, board, laundry and training.
 The summer season is nine weeks of fun in the sun and clean air of the San Juan Mountains of southwestern CO.
 Learn and develop valuable skills working with children and other staff members.

-Summer Employment Dates: May 29th - August 10th (Staff Training: May 29th - June 9th)
+Summer Employment Dates: May 27th - August 10th (Staff Training: May 27th - June 8th)

-*All compensation includes lodging, meals, and travel allowance ($100), and an end-of-summer bonus ($500).
+*All compensation includes lodging, meals, travel allowance ($100), and an end-of-summer bonus ($500).